minprog/cs50x-1718-1819/problems/cards/lab/README.md

 Anything that's inside this `if` will only be executed if we run the file directly from the command line using `python cardgame.py`.

-In the `if`, write a few statements to create `Card` objects.
+In the `if`, **write** a few statements to create `Card` objects.

 {% spoiler "Syntax Help" %}
 Use the following syntax:

     var1 = ClassName(...)

 This assigns a new object of type `ClassName` to the variable `var1`.
-In the place of the `...` the parameters for the initializer should be provided.
+In the place of the `...` you should provided the required parameters for the initializer.
 {% endspoiler %}

-And after those statements, add a few statements that print the objects from the variables you created.
+And after those statements, **add** a few statements that print the objects from the variables you created.

 {% spoiler "Syntax Help" %}
 Use the following syntax: